 But it's still bad.
 Because it's vague.

-He recalled that the Ministry of Transport proposed the amendments to the traffic regulations.
-Kadakov remained dissatisfied with the vagueness of the wording.
+He recalled that the Ministry of Transport proposed amendments to the traffic regulations.
+Kadakov was dissatisfied with the vagueness of the wording.
 The journalist believes that legislators could have written it simpler:

-He shared his concerns: devices may appear on the market that will be sold as child restraint systems but will not meet the requirements.
-The rules need to be clear and understandable: this can avoid confusion and ensure the safety of children on the road.
+He shared his concerns: devices may appear on the market that will be sold as child restraint systems, but will not meet the requirements.
+The rules need to be clear and understandable: this will avoid confusion and ensure the safety of children on the road.

-By the way, there is no definition of the term "seat belts" in the traffic regulations.
-Maybe we should also decipher it?
+By the way, there is no transcript of the term "seat belts" in the traffic regulations.
+Maybe we should decipher it too?
 Let's call them adult restraint systems

 Read more on the topic: